Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Experiments

 \subsection{Performance evaluation methodology}

-We evaluate the performance of pbn-STAC in solving the control problem formulated in Sec.~\ref{sec:control_problem} on BN and PBN models of melanoma of various sizes, i.e., incorporating 7, 10, and 28 genes.
+We evaluate the performance of pbn-STAC in solving the control problem formulated in Sec.~\ref{sec:control_problem} on both BN and PBN models of melanoma of various sizes, i.e., incorporating 7, 10, and 30 genes.
 Moreover, we consider IRBB-33, the 33-genes BN model.
 The dynamics under the asynchronous update mode is considered for all models.
-The evaluation consists of the agent interacting with the environment by taking actions, where an~action consists of flipping the values of a~particular subset of genes in an~attractor or pseudo-attractor state.
-We recover a~control strategy for a~given source-target pair learned by a~trained DRL agent byinitialising the BN/PBN environment with the source and target and letting it run while applying the actions suggested by the DRL agent in the source and all the intermediate (pseudo-)attractor states encountered on the path from the source to the target.
-To evaluate the performance of pbn-STAC on a~particular BN/PBN model, we recover control strategies for all possible ordered source-target pairs of the model's attractors or pseudo-attractor states.
-For all the BN models of melanoma and IRBB-33, we are able to compute all their attractors and optimal control strategies for all pairs of attractors using the CABEAN software tool with the attractor-based sequential instantaneous source-target control (ASI) method.
+The evaluation consists of the DRL agent interacting with the environment by taking actions, where an~action consists of flipping the values of a~particular subset of genes in a~(pseudo-)attractor state.
+We recover a~control strategy for a~given source-target pair learned by a~trained DRL agent by initialising the BN/PBN environment with the source and target and letting it run with $\varepsilon$ set to zero while applying the actions suggested by the DRL agent.
+To evaluate the performance of pbn-STAC on a~particular BN/PBN model, we recover control strategies for all possible ordered source-target pairs of the model's (pseudo-)attractor states.
+For all the BN models of melanoma and IRBB-33, we are able to compute all their exact attractors and, with exception of BN-30, the optimal control strategies for all pairs of attractors using the attractor-based sequential instantaneous source-target control (ASI) of the CABEAN software tool~\citep{SP21}.
 We use the information on the exact attractors and optimal control strategies for BN models as ground truth for the evaluation of pbn-STAC.

-For PBN-7 and PBN-10, we compute the attractors with the NetworkX package~\cite{NetworkX}, which facilitates the analysis of complex networks in Python.
-Unfortunately, due to very large memory requirements, we are unable to obtain the attractors of the 28-genes PBN model of melanoma with this approach, so we consider pseudo-attractor states.
+For PBN-7 and PBN-10, we compute the attractors with the NetworkX package~\citep{NetworkX}, which facilitates the analysis of complex networks in Python.
+Unfortunately, due to very large memory requirements, we are unable to obtain the attractors of the 30-genes PBN model of melanoma with this approach, so we consider pseudo-attractor states.
 The optimal-length control strategies are obtained for PBN-7 and PBN-10 models by exhaustive search.